 I do not have a favorite tool for Functional prototypes.
 They are typically implemented in a native language such as Xcode for IOS iPhone apps and in Java-like languages for Android apps.
 I usually have a developer implement Alpha prototypes.
 They are rarely static and are continuously redesigned in an iterative fashion.

 Example of Lo-Fi and Hi-Fi Prototyping

-The following figure illustrates the Vision and Visual prototypes for a system for searching and rescuing a climber in a remote location.
-Figure 1 is a very terrible drawn Picto prototype using a pen and pencil.
-My collaborator took that drawing and developed a wire frame iPad mockup using inVision.
+The following figure illustrates the low fidelity and high fidelity prototypes for a system for searching and rescuing a lost climber in a remote location.
+Figure 1 is a very terrible drawn low fidelity prototype using a pen and pencil.
+My collaborator took that drawing and developed a wire frame iPad mock up using inVision.

 The first version of the high fidelity prototype developed in InVision was not the idea that I tried to convey.
 My drawing was terrible.
 So I used Grafio to draw a more refined diagram, a higher fidelity, but still at low fidelity prototype, that is illustrated in Figure 2.
 My collaborator then went on to develop the high fidelity prototype that is illustrated in Figure 3.

 The high fidelity prototype in Figure 3 is a dynamic wire-frame that was developed using InVision.
 If you click on a name, for example “Kate”, you can get her health and movement status.
 All of the members of the rescue have hot links to their movement and health status.
 This application would eventually be programmed in XCode or Java, depending on the smart phone platform.